 Pashupatinath Temple: The Greatest Hindus' temple in Kathmandu

-Pashupatinath Temple is one of the most sacred Hindu temples in Nepal devoted to Lord Shiva.
-It is one of the most religious places in Asia for the devotees of Lord Shiva.
-Pashupatinath Temple is built in the fifth century and later renovated by Malla Kings.
-Moreover, the landmark is said to have existed from the earliest starting point of the thousand years when a Shiva lingam was found here.
+Located in Nepal, the Pashupatinath Temple is a revered Hindu temple dedicated to Lord Shiva.
+It is considered one of the most important religious sites in Asia for devotees of Lord Shiva.
+The temple was originally built in the fifth century and has since been renovated by Malla Kings.
+Legend has it that the temple has been in existence since the beginning of the millennium, when a Shiva lingam was discovered at the site.

 A brief history of Pashupatinath